The Matra is a military "style" rocket that boasts a "scale-like design" and D-power.

 Overall Rating: 3 out of 5

 The Custom Matra is a cool faux-missile rocket with a difference that might not have been completely obvious to anyone checking out the picture in the catalog back in 1994-95.
 It has seven fins, set in a four on the bottom, three on the top pattern.
-While I doubt that this oddity would detract from the rockets performance, it would never sit well in my mind, so I had a decision to make. ...
+While I doubt that this oddity would detract from the rockets performance, it would never sit well in my mind, so I had a ...